Central European Hockey League: Overview

 The Central European Hockey League is made up of 13 teams, 6 based in the Netherlands, 5 based in Belgium and 2 based in Germany.
 In the first season, the league comprised 16 teams (10 from the Netherlands and 6 from Belgium).
 These 16 teams were split into two groups, each containing 5 Dutch teams and 3 Belgian teams.
 Each team played a total of 22 games over the course of the regular season, they played each team in their division twice, as well as once against every team in the other division.
 Points are awarded in the following fashion, 3 points for a win, 2 for a win in overtime and 1 for an overtime loss.

 At the end of the regular season, the top 4 teams from each division qualified for the playoffs.
 The playoff quarterfinals were played over two legs, whilst the semi-finals and final were both played as a best of three series.
 The winner of the playoffs was then crowned the league victor.
 On top of this, the league also crowns National Champions from each country.
 The team that advances the furthest through the playoffs from each country is subsequently crowned as National Champion.

-One of the Netherlands most successful ice hockey teams, the Tilburg Trappers, announced that they would not be a part of the BeNe League, and would instead join the Oberliga, the 3rd tier of ice hockey in Germany.
+One team of the Netherlands most successful ice hockey teams, the Tilburg Trappers, announced that they would not be a part of the BeNe League, and would instead join the Oberliga, the 3rd tier of ice hockey in Germany.
 They do however, operate a developmental team in the BeNe League in the form of Tilburg Trappers II.